theguly/iris-doc-src/docs/zqa.md

 No. It might be possible in future versions but for now it is better to spin up a new instance for restricted cases.

 #### Can I prevent backrefs of assets and IOCs ?
 No. It might be possible in future versions but for now it is better to spin up a new instance for restricted cases.
+The backref is however automatically disabled for performance reasons, for cases with more than 300 assets.
+We are working on a more efficient way to backref.

 #### My report template is not generated and generates an error
 Please triple check typos in tags as there is no fault tolerance.